krishna-thapa/scala-play-demo/Overview.md

 -[ ] Dockerized the whole sbt play project in the docker container and pass the environment variables to connect the databases and build the docker and publish to docker hub

--[ ] Upload images using play and MongoDB services
+-[ ] Upload images using play and MongoDB services(Start in a different module)
     - https://www.playframework.com/documentation/2.8.x/ScalaFileUpload
     - http://mongodb.github.io/mongo-java-driver/4.1/driver-scala/
     - https://dev.to/sonyarianto/how-to-spin-mongodb-server-with-docker-and-docker-compose-2lef